-The plants are of two different types: Running Bamboos and Clump-forming Bamboo plants.
-Not hard, but the preparation techniques for growing Runner Bamboos are different for the Clump-forming bamboo plants.
-This article will provide some insights into how you can grow bamboo plants from cuttings.
+The plants are of two different types – Running Bamboo and Clump-forming Bamboo plants.
+The preparation techniques for growing Runner Bamboos are different from the Clump-forming bamboo plants.

 Grow bamboo plants from cuttings

 Take care when separating bamboo rhizomes.
 Use a hacksaw (or a pair of garden loopers) and cut at 45 degrees angle, 5 – 10 cm away from the node.
 Avoid splitting them.

 - The best time for planting bamboo cuttings is in early Spring as the new bamboo shoots sprout during this time.

 - Take extra care when taking the new cuttings off an old bamboo plant to preserve the parent plant.

 - Treat the new cuttings delicately for them to grow.
 Read on to find out how to grow bamboo plants from the cuttings.